-IRB Members' performance will be reviewed on an annual basis by the IRB Chair and the IRB Director utilizing the IRB Member Evaluation form and feedback provided either face-to-face, letter, or via phone.
-Members who are not acting in accordance with the IRB mission or policies and procedures, or IRB members who have an undue number of absences, will be subject to further review and recommendation for removal by the IRB Chair in consultation with the IRB Director and may be removed by the IO.
+IRB Members' performance will be reviewed on an annual basis by the IRB Chair and the HRPP Director utilizing the IRB Member Evaluation form and feedback provided either face-to-face, email, or via phone.
+Members who are not acting in accordance with the IRB mission or policies and procedures, have not completed their required education, or IRB members who have an undue number of absences, will be subject to further review and recommendation for removal by the IRB Chair in consultation with the HRPP Director and may be removed by the IO.
 At the time of evaluation, the IRB will request an update to any changes to their roster information.
 All member evaluations will be used to identify and address any areas that need improvement.